ros2/ros2_documentation/source/Tutorials/Composition.rst

 * running multiple nodes in separate processes with the benefits of process/fault isolation as well as easier debugging of individual nodes and
 * running multiple nodes in a single process with the lower overhead and optionally more efficient communication (see `Intra Process Communication <Intra-Process-Communication>`).

-The vision is that a future version of ``ros2 launch`` will support making these different deployments easily configurable.
+Additionally ``ros2 launch`` can be used to automate these actions through specialized launch actions.

 Writing a Component
 -------------------